What Is Asbestos?

 Unfortunately, yes.
 While the use of asbestos has been regulated in the United States, the deadly mineral has not been completely banned.
 As a result, manufacturers still make and sell asbestos-containing products today.

-Additionally, asbestos is in many products and buildings made before the U.S. government heavily restricted how the mineral was used.
+Additionally, asbestos can still be found in many products and buildings made before the U.S. government heavily restricted how the mineral was used.
 Asbestos remaining in old buildings or products is known as legacy asbestos.

-The bottom line is that people are still at risk today.
+The bottom line is that people are still at risk of asbestos exposure today.

-If you believe a product contains asbestos, you should leave it alone and talk to an asbestos removal expert.
+If you believe a product in your home or workplace contains asbestos, you should leave it alone and talk to an asbestos removal expert.

 The U.S. Consumer Product and Safety Commission (CPSC) recommends looking for labels to see if a product contains asbestos.
 Unless the product is labeled, it is impossible to tell if it has asbestos.